Kale-Ko/EJCL/README.md

 ### Structured (Recommended)

 Structured configs are created with a Java class used as the "structure".\
-Calling
-`config#get()` will return an instance of the type passed to the constructor for easy use of the object.
+Calling `config#get()` will return an instance of the type passed to the constructor for easy use of the object.

 ### Unstructured

-Unstructured configs are not created with a defined "structure" and such can be used to store more dynamic data.
-(If you are using
+Unstructured configs are not created with a defined "structure" and such can be used to store more dynamic data.\
-`MySQLConfig` it also provides a performance & safety boost)\
-To get or set data on an unstructured config you can call `config#get(path)` or
-`config#set(path, value)` to do so (
-`path` can be any string and
-`value` can be any object).
+To get or set data on an unstructured config you can call `config#get(path)` or `config#set(path, value)` to do so (`path` can be any string and `value` can be any object).

 ## Storage types